Configure hunt objects — 3D mode

 - the object should be easy to preview on most devices

-- you are still validating the model and interaction flow
+- you are still checking that the model and the question both work

-- the physical route matters more than AR placement in the camera view
+- the physical route matters more than placing the object in the phone camera

 Configure the object